Why Are Some People So Mean

 For example, someone who grows up in a household where self-worth is measured solely by personal achievements or a high salary may feel deep shame about their perceived shortcomings.
 Because they have been measured against an unattainable ideal, in other words, even their best level of performance may ultimately fall short of what was expected of them.

-To compensate for this perceived lack of achievement, arrogant people may take out their frustrations on others.
+To compensate for this perceived lack of achievement, arrogant people may take out their frustrations on someone else.
 When we encounter such people, we may feel upset or angry, but we should keep in mind that their poor attitude has more to do with them than it does with us.
 They’re merely projecting, and that is not our problem.

 2. We May Remind Them of Someone They Dislike